 The most expensive guided tours charge about $185 / day in 2019.
 By shopping around you might pay $60 / day (minimum 2 people) for a guide, but you’ll be carrying your own pack.
 It will be more if you also want porters or a porter / guide.

 This site posts information for independent hikers.
 If you hire a guide, they’ll handle all these logistics.

 - carry more Nepali rupees in cash than you think you need, in case of emergencies.
 Lodges and restaurants normally only accept rupees.
-We took about $700 each in rupees for 15 days.
-Bank ATMs give you only 1000 rupee bills.
-Step into a couple of banks to change some of those to 100 rupee bills.

 - a Mars bar in Kathmandu might cost Rs.70.
 At high altitude, the price could go up to Rs.200.
 The higher, the more costly.